-This evaluation of the effect of Commonwealth environmental water delivery on flow regime is a collaborative undertaking by the Commonwealth Environmental Water Office (CEWO) and the Centre for Freshwater Ecosystems.
+This evaluation of the effect of Commonwealth environmental water delivery on flow regime is a collaborative undertaking between the Commonwealth Environmental Water Office (CEWO) with the evaluation team working across the University of Melbourne and University of Canberra.
 The CEWO coordinates compilation of operational data to characterise Commonwealth environmental water delivery.
-The Centre for Freshwater Ecosystems and its collaborators undertake the analysis and interpretation of these data to evaluate Basin-scale hydrological outcomes.
+The evaluation team undertake the analysis and interpretation of these data to evaluate Basin-scale hydrological outcomes.